-Another key aspect to indoor vertical farming is the use of alternative growing mediums.
+Another key aspect of indoor vertical farming is the use of alternative growing mediums.
 Indoor agriculture systems do not need soil.
-Instead, the produce grows in either a hydroponic, aeroponic or aquaponic model.
+Instead, the produce grows in either a hydroponic, aeroponic, or aquaponic model.

 A hydroponic growing system utilizes water basins, loaded with essential nutrients.
 Water is recycled through the system to reduce the amount of water consumed.

-Most vertical farms are at the forefront of the movement towards sustainable practices!
+Most vertical farms are at the forefront of the movement toward sustainable practices!

 Vertical farming uses 95% less water. - Vertical Farm Institute